 RABAUL NATIONAL MASK FESTIVAL AND WARWAGIRA MUSIC FESTIVAL

-Five nights’ bed and breakfast accommodation at the Rapopo Plantation Resort, Kinavai Ceremony, Bainings Fire Dance, full day Rabaul WW2 Tour, Kokopo agriculture and food tour or Mt Tarvurvur volcano hike, Duke of York Islands tour, Dolphin swim, airport transfers.
+Five nights’ bed and breakfast accommodation at the Rapopo Plantation Resort, Kinavai Ceremony, Bainings Fire Dance* (supplement may be required depending on location), full day Rabaul WW2 Tour, Kokopo agriculture and food tour or Mt Tarvurvur volcano hike, Duke of York Islands tour, Dolphin swim, airport transfers.

 Itinerary

-9th July: Kinavai Ceremony on the beach, breakfast, full day at the festival
+8th July: Kinavai Ceremony on the beach, breakfast, full day at the festival.

-12th: Half-day tour to coconut oil factory, cocoa plantation, vanilla growing, Rabaul mangos (when in season), Bolsa, OR Mt Tarvuruvur Volcano hike
+10th: Half-day tour to coconut oil factory, cocoa plantation, vanilla growing, Rabaul mangos (when in season), Bolsa, OR Mt Tarvuruvur Volcano hike.
+Half-day at the festival.

 The National Mask Festival takes place every year in Rabaul and is run by the PNG National Cultural Commission.
 Highlighting Papua New Guinea’s mask culture, it attracts artists and performers nationwide.
 Many types of ancestor, spirit and tumbuan masks are visible, both old and recent.